Future Dust: Critical reception

 Future Dust has received generally positive reviews from contemporary music critics.
 On review aggregator website, Album of the Year, Future Dust has an average score of 67 based on three critic reviews.

-Murjani Rawls, writing for Substream Magazine called Future Dust praised the album saying that the band has "found their edge" on Future Dust.
+Murjani Rawls, writing for Substream Magazine praised the album, saying that the band has "found their edge" on Future Dust.
 Rawls said that with their second album in tow, The Amazons are ready to introduce you to the band that they were building to be all along.
 Heavier riffs, blues influences, and a real sense of direction permeate throughout this album.
 A testament to a band with more confidence and something to say."

 Jamie MacMillan, writing for Dork gave Future Dust four stars out of five, saying that the band is showing their potential to become one of the biggest bands in British rock music.
 Summarizing Future Dust, MacMillan said that it's a record from a group that is less interested in showing where they've been, but instead where they could go."
 Paul Travers, writing for rock music tabloid, Kerrang! also gave Future Dust a four out of five-star rating, calling the record a heavier, energetic record.
 Traves compared Future Dust to the likes of Royal Blood, Led Zeppelin, Queens of the Stone Age, and Howlin' Wolf.
 Travers further praised Matt Thomson's singing on the album stating Future Dust has "crystalline vocals are a high point, and are put to particularly good use on the more melodic moments."
 Travers summarised Future Dust as "smart, sexy and it rocks like a wild thing.
 When the Future Dust settles, The Amazons might just stand as a band worth all the hype and more".

 Hannah Mylrea of NME offered a more critical review of Future Dust.
 Mylrea felt the band fell short of the expectations they should have delivered, given their eponymous debut album.
-Mylrea summartised the album as "limp and lifeless".
+Mylrea summarised the album as "limp and lifeless".